Mahendar0701/Ed-Tech/README.md

 ## Usage

-1.Creating Courses and modules by instructor 2.Displaying available courses
+1. Creating Courses and modules by instructor
+2. Displaying available courses
-3.Joining courses
+3. Joining courses

 ## Technologies Used